-Area Deviation
+Area Type of Deviation

 measurement

-IIIa IIIbad Length 274%
+IIIa IIIbad Length 77%

-IIIa, IIIbcd Age 274%
+IIIa, IIIoca Age 77%

-He IV Length 157%
+IIa, IV Length 131%

-IIa, IV Age 157%
+Age 131%

-The reason for the length sampling in excess of the requirements is that strata have to be covered: areas, time (quarters) and size grade and that a sample is a full box.
+The reason for the length sampling in excess of the requirements is that all strata have to be covered: areas, time (quarters) and size grade, besides a sample is a full box.

+When carrying out at sea sampling the retained part is also sampled.
+This sampling is not included in the above calculated figure.
+Therefore, the aim for hake in Div.
+IIIa is reached.
 The otoliths have been sampled for age reading, but have not been read yet.
-Therefore precision can not be calculated.
+Therefore precision cannot be calculated.